serverpod/serverpod_docs/docs/07-deployments/04-deploying-to-aws.md

 :::caution

-using an old version of serverpod cli will generate the github action file containing old dart version.
-You can make the following fixes:
+Using an old version of Serverpod cli will generate the Github action file containing old dart version that might not be the one you are using.
+You can fix this by the following example.
+In the example, we are using the dart version v3.5.1.
+You can adjust to the dart version that you are using.

-1. in `./github/workflows/deployment-aws.yml` use
+1. In `./github/workflows/deployment-aws.yml` use

 ```yaml
       - name: Setup Dart SDK